jpacg/awesome-stars/README.md

 - [SwitchyOmega](https://github.com/FelisCatus/SwitchyOmega) - Manage and switch between multiple proxies quickly & easily.

+## Dockerfile

+- [uwsgi-nginx-docker](https://github.com/tiangolo/uwsgi-nginx-docker) - Docker image with uWSGI and Nginx for applications in Python 3.6 and Python 2.7 (as Flask) in a single container.
+Optionally with Alpine Linux.

 ## Go

+- [delve](https://github.com/derekparker/delve) - Delve is a debugger for the Go programming language.
 - [echo](https://github.com/labstack/echo) - High performance, minimalist Go web framework
 - [gorm](https://github.com/jinzhu/gorm) - The fantastic ORM library for Golang, aims to be developer friendly
 - [shuttle](https://github.com/sipt/shuttle) - A web proxy in Golang with amazing features.